noahzeisberg/FyUTILS/README.md

 3. **Starting FyUTILS:**
    To run FyUTILS, execute the `fyutils` command in a new shell session.

-### Creating a Terminal profile

-If you’re going to use FyUTILS very often, you may like to create a Terminal profile for FyUTILS:

-1. **Open Windows Terminal:**

-   Launch the Windows Terminal application on your computer.
-You can find it in the Start menu or by searching for **“Windows Terminal”** in the search bar.

-2. **Access Settings:**

-   Click on the downward arrow icon located in the title bar or press `Ctrl` + `,` to open the Settings menu.

-3. **Navigate to Profiles:**

-   In the Settings menu, select the **“Profiles”** tab on the left sidebar.

-4. **Create a New Profile:**

-   Scroll down to the “Add a profile” section.
-Click on the **“Add”** button to create a new profile.

-5. **Configure the New Profile:**

-   Change the name of the Profile to **“FyUTILS”** and the command line to `fyutils`.

-6. **Save Changes:**

-   Once you have configured the new profile, click the **“Save”** button to apply the changes.

-7. **Close and Reopen Windows Terminal:**

-   Close the Settings menu and restart Windows Terminal to see your new profile.
-You can switch between profiles using the tabs at the top of the terminal window.

 ### Troubleshooting Guide
 If something doesn't work, or you can't get FyUTILS to start, try the following steps: